SK108045/Custom-VPN/README.md

    - After logging in, you'll see the client portal:

 3. Download the OpenVPN Connect app:
-   - In the client portal, you'll see options to download the OpenVPN Connect app for various platforms
+   - In the client portal, you'll see options to download the OpenVPN Connect app for various platforms, including Windows, macOS, Linux, Android, and iOS
-   - Click on the Windows option to download the installer

 ![InsideUser](https://sk10codebase.online/images/InsideUser.png)

 4. Install OpenVPN Connect: